 Asylum seekers whose appeals were accepted by the Court have the right to re-enter Austria by showing the decision of the court at the border.
 If no suspensive effect was granted but the court finds that the decision of the BFA was unlawful, the asylum seeker is also allowed to re-enter.

 As discussed in the section on Regular Procedure: Legal Assistance, the quality of the advice provided raises concerns due to a lack of time of legal advisers and a lack of trust of asylum seekers, as the advisers are considered being too closely linked to the BFA.
 They have their offices within the building of the BFA, they provide assistance for voluntary return and their task is only to provide objective information about the procedure to the asylum seekers; not to assist them in the procedure and defend their interests.
-The new system of legal counselling to be established by the state-owned BBU-GmbH starting in 2021 will further strengthen this conflict of interests, as the Federal Agency responsible for providing legal assistance falls under the responsibility of the Ministry of Interior, which is also supervising the determining authoritiy (BFA).
-Due to the organisational, financial and personal dependencies laid down in law between the Federal Agency and the Ministry of Interior, a conflict of interest is inevitable.
-This further raises serious concerns as regards transparency and quality of legal assistance by the Federal Agency.
-The draft of the law has been criticised (inter alia for its non-conformity with Article 47 of the Fundamental Rights Charter of the European Union) by the Austrian Bar Chamber, UNHCR, the Association of Judges and several international and national NGOs.
+The new system of legal counselling established by the state-owned BBU-GmbH in 2021 further strengthens this conflict of interests, as the Federal Agency responsible for providing legal assistance falls under the responsibility of the Ministry of Interior, which is also supervising the determining authority (BFA).

 The legal adviser must be present at the interview held to give the asylum seeker an opportunity to be heard.
 At the interview in relation to Dublin with the BFA, the asylum seeker together with the legal adviser may submit written statements with regard to the situation in the Member State deemed responsible or make requests for additional investigations, but they are not allowed to ask questions; this is usually respected by the legal advisers.